-A 12-volt vent may be installed in the kitchen.
-This vent is equipped with a rain sensor on the roof hood.
+The standard vent in the kitchen may be a 12 volt vent equipped with a rain sensor on the roof hood.
 Anytime the vent is open and it senses rain, it will automatically close.
 The vent is controlled by the wall thermostat.
 Once powered "ON" and the desired temperature is selected, the vent will run until the temperature is reached.
 When the temperature is reached, the vent will automatically shut off.